amteich/kirby-twig/README.md

 ```

 See the `{% extends '@templates/layout.twig' %}` and `{% block content %}` parts?
 They’re a powerful way to manage having a common page layout for many templates, and only changing the core content (and/or other specific parts).
 Read [our Twig templating guide](doc/guide.md) for more information.

+### Hint: Accessing pagemethods instead of public variables

+Twig calls to specific methods, like for instance `page.children` sometimes return `NULL`.
+This can occur, if there is also a public variable which is only initialized after calling the corresponding method.

+`{{ page.children }}` returns `NULL`, because the public variable is returned.
+Please call the method instead like this: `{{ page.children() }}`.

 ## Options